VectorHeavy · Air Traffic Control Simulator

 Jefferson City Memorial is a contract tower on the Missouri River, and it is one of the smallest, calmest fields in VectorHeavy.
 Two runways cross near the river: a six-thousand-foot primary and a shorter crossing runway.
 There is no airline service here.

 You work Jefferson City Tower, not an approach facility, and the runway is almost always yours.
 The traffic is a general-aviation majority: light singles and twins, a busy closed-traffic pattern of touch-and-goes, and the occasional NetJets or Flexjet bizjet filing an IFR profile in from St. Louis or Kansas City.
+The cycle publishes no arrivals here and no SIDs, so those flights enter on the real approach feeders and every departure leaves on a heading you assign.
 West flow lands and departs the 30 into the prevailing wind; east flow is the reciprocal.

 This is the Steady tier, at its quietest: a pattern to manage rather than a rush to sequence.
 A genuine small-tower rhythm.